domainersuitedev/delicious-api/api/oauth.md

 You can always create an application [here](https://delicious.com/settings/developer).
 (Log in to Delicious if it sends you to landing page)

-* Send request to Delicious for users' authorization
+* Send request to Delicious for users’ authorization.
-* Delicious present an authorization page to users on which they decide to authorize or not
+* Delicious present an authorization page to users on which they decide to authorize or not.
-* After users' authorization, Delicious will redirect to your redirect url with request token
+* After users’ authorization, Delicious will redirect to your redirect url with request token.
-* Exchange access_token with request token returned to you in last step
+* Exchange `access_token` with request token returned to you in last step.
-* Call Delicious API with access_token
+* Call Delicious API with `access_token`.

 ---

 ## `/auth/authorize`

- Request for users' authorization.
+Request for users’ authorization.

 ### Parameters

-- `client_id={app_key}` (required)
+- `client_id={app_key}` (required).
-- `redirect_uri={www.example.com}` (required)
+- `redirect_uri={www.example.com}` (required).

 ### Examples